 |Temperament||Can be aggressive, but generally peaceful|

 One of the more unique tank mates to pair with your Crayfish is the African Butterfly Fish.
 These fish are predators, yet they are shy and lurk at the surface.
-Since African Butterfly Fish sit at the surface, it is very unlikely that it will ever interact with the Crayfish.
-Not to mention, this fish is too large to easily be eaten.
+Since African Butterfly Fish sit at the surface, it is very unlikely that they will ever interact with the Crayfish.
+Not to mention, they are too large to be eaten.

-If you select the African Butterfly Fish, you will need to add dried leaves and plants towards the aquarium surface.
+If you select the African Butterfly Fish, you must add dried leaves and plants to the aquarium’s surface.
 This replicates the African Butterfly Fish’s natural environment.

 6. Red Tail Shark

 |Minimum tank size||55 gallons|